 We are located in historic Elora, Wellington County, in southwestern Ontario, within driving distance to many libraries and archives, both large and small.
 If you know where the resources that interest you are held but time or distance are preventing you from making the trip, drop us a line to discuss your needs.

-With so much online, why is an archival search necessary?
+With so much online, how necessary is archival research?

 The internet is a great place to start your search but what can be found there is only the tip of the iceberg.
 Archives house millions upon millions of documents, the scanning and publishing of which would be time consuming and cost prohibitive.
-This means that only a tiny fraction of archival holdings are viewable online.
+As a result, only a tiny fraction of archival holdings are viewable online.
 Any in-depth research must combine what’s available on the internet with the multitude of records held by archives.
-We use our knowledge and experience to combine strategic online searches with a review of relevant archival resources to find you the answers you need!
+We use our knowledge and experience to combine strategic online searches with a review of relevant archival records to find the answers you need!